nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Showing an event’s participants

-1. Shows a list of participants in an event
+1. Show a list of participants in an event

    1. Prerequisite: List all events using `listEvents` command.
 At least 1 event in the event list.
 There should be at least 1 participant enrolled in the event.